Hermes cover: Economic importance

 The system of Hermes covers was originally introduced in 1949 for cases where firms could find no private insurance and has become a pillar of Germany's export industry.
 Today, Hermes guarantees enable exporters to cover themselves against economic risks (customer risks) and political risks (country risks).
 The federal guarantee is necessary because it is not possible to obtain adequate cover from private insurers, particularly against political risks for exports to non-OECD countries.

-In 2005, the German state made guarantees for orders totaling EUR 19.77 billion (USD 25 billion), which is about 2.5 percent of total German exports.
+In 2005, the German state made guarantees for orders totaling EUR 19.77 billion (US$25 billion), which is about 2.5 percent of total German exports.
 About 90% of the cover was accounted for by exports to developing countries and states in central and eastern Europe, including CIS countries.
 These guarantees only result in expenditure by the state if the customer does not pay.

 The purpose of Hermes cover, from the point of view of the German state, is the promotion of exports and helping to provide German jobs.